-I recently purchased a New Gerber Gator Jr machete and decided to test it out on some dead wood in my back yard.
+I recently purchased a New Gerber Gator Jr machete and decided to test it out on some dead wood in my backyard.

-At first I was extremely impressed by the packaging alone.
-I have to say that even though the blade of this machete is quite a bit shorter than the full sized version, it packs all of the form and function of its “senior” brother.
+At first, I was extremely impressed by the packaging alone.
+I have to say that even though the blade of this machete is quite a bit shorter than the full-sized version, it packs all of the form and function of its “senior” brother.
 This machete comes with a great sheath that looks to be custom molded specifically for this knife.

-This knife is light weight but still has a heft that makes it controllable in a heavy swing. the Hilt of the knife has a textured rubber handle that sits nicely in the hand although the corded “safety loop” doesn't seem like it would do too much if you lost control of the machete.
+This knife is lightweight but still has a heft that makes it controllable in a heavy swing.
+The hilt of the knife has a textured rubber handle that sits nicely in the hand although the corded “safety loop” doesn't seem like it would do too much if you lost control of the machete.

 The blade has a nice spring to it without bending too much.
-When comparing the Jr to the original Gerber Gator, the junior weighs in a whopping 10″ shorter in blade length and about 4 oz in total weight.
+When comparing the Jr to the original Gerber Gator, the junior weighs a whopping 10″ shorter in blade length and about 4 oz in total weight.

 The only downside I have seen to the blade is in its build.

-While it is a great steel and all around good knife I felt that the handle was a little light.
-A bit of research showed me why, the blade was made without a full tang. this means that the plastic and rubber handle doesn't have the full strength of the metal behind it and with rough use (ie: hacking at a tree trunk or thick log) may see the handle actually shatters and renders useless.
+While it is a great steel and all-around good knife I felt that the handle was a little light.
+A bit of research showed me why, the blade was made without a full tang. this means that the plastic and rubber handle doesn't have the full strength of the metal behind it and with rough use (ie: hacking at a tree trunk or thick log), the handle actually shatters and renders useless.

 But for anything heavier, there are many better options available.

-Paracord Projects7 months ago
+Paracord Projects2 months ago

 Paracord Projects | 36 Cool Paracord Ideas For Your Paracord Survival Projects

-Survival Skills7 months ago
+Paracord Projects4 months ago

-Natural Disasters10 months ago
+Medical Care4 months ago

-Personal Safety6 months ago
+Knife Laws3 months ago